spectrocloud/librarium/docs/docs-content/getting-started/azure/create-cluster-profile.md

 ## Wrap-Up

-In this tutorial, you created a cluster profile, which is a template that contains the core layers required to deploy a host cluster using Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) cloud providers.
+In this tutorial, you created a cluster profile, which is a template that contains the core layers required to deploy a host cluster using Microsoft Azure.
 You added a custom manifest to your profile to deploy a custom workload.

-We recommend that you continue to the [Deploy a Cluster](./deploy-k8s-cluster.md) tutorial to deploy this cluster profile to a host cluster onto your preferred cloud service provider.
+We recommend that you continue to the [Deploy a Cluster](./deploy-k8s-cluster.md) tutorial to deploy this cluster profile to a host cluster onto Azure.